miaotianyi/CIS-5200-Final/README.md

 Models are put under the ``models`` directory.

 ## About experiments
-Experiment scripts should be separate from models.
+Experiment scripts are under the ``scripts`` directory, separate from models.
 They can import from models.

 ## About datasets
-Datasets should be put under the ``datasets`` directory on your local machine, using symbolic link when necessary.
+Datasets are under the ``datasets`` directory on your local machine, using symbolic link when necessary.

-Do not actually upload the datasets to GitHub.
+Please do not actually upload the datasets to GitHub.
+By default, anything under ``datasets`` will be ignored.